-Don't let your child spend his summer sitting on the couch.
+Don't let your child spend their summer sitting on the couch.
 Teach him or her to enjoy the benefits of being physically active.
 Help your child stay fit this summer with these ideas:

-- Sign your child up for a local sports camp or swimming lessons.
+- Sign your child up for local sports camp or swimming lessons.

 - Make going for a walk, run or bike ride together a scheduled event.

 - Go hiking and have the kids tell you 10 points of natural interest to enjoy.

 - Take up a new hobby together, such as inline skating, tennis or hiking.

 - Run through the sprinkler when it's hot outside.

 - When it's raining, stay inside, turn on some music and have a dance party.